Glen Eden Intermediate School: The arts

-There is also a concert band and two rock bands - one for each year level - and these, along with the annual talent show, are widely supported by the school community.
+There is also a concert band and two rock bands - one for each year level - and these, along with the annual talent show (X-Factor GEIS), are widely supported by the school community.

 Large Pasifika and kapa haka groups are well attended and play an important cultural role in the school.

 Community

 Every year students from the school participate in the World Vision New Zealand 40 Hour Famine to raise funds to support children, families and communities to overcome poverty and injustice.

 Demographics

 The school was last visited by The Education Review Office (ERO) on 11 November 2016.
 At that time, Glen Eden Intermediate School had 995 students, of whom 55% were male and 45% female.
 There were 21 international students and the ethnic make up of the school was as follows: 53% New Zealand European (Pākehā), 16% Māori, 6% Samoan, Asian and Indian at 5% each and 10% as other ethnicity.